Schinzel/web-blocks/doc/tasks/split_annotations.md

   - `constructor _ valid asset class _ creates object with correct id`

 ## Acceptance Criteria
+- The annotation has been split into two
 - All links in the sample works
 - Documentation has been updated